PripyatAutomations/remotepi/voices/README.txt

 - Automatic translations can be made using ./translate-phrases.sh ./translate-phrases.sh <input> <output>
-		Where source is 2 letter input language (ie: en) Were target is 2 letter output language (ie: cn
+		Where source is 2 letter input language (ie: en) Where target is 2 letter output language (ie: cn

-See voices.json for the supported voices.
+See aws_voices.json and gcloud_voices.json for the supported voices.
+See aws_languages.json and gcloud_languages.json for the supported translations.
 I'm unsure if i can redistribute these, so for now I'm just including the script I used to generate them..